 It’s well known that greenhouse gas emissions are bad for the planet.
 They contribute to global warming which in turn feeds the ongoing climate and ecological crisis.
 This has led to many wanting to rightly play their own part in limiting their own carbon footprints.
 But how and where can people start when looking to do this.
 One area to consider is the food you eat.
-That’s why we’ve put together this short guide on the 10 worst foods to Eat for Greenhouse Gas Emissions.
+That’s why we put together the guide on the 10 best foods to eat for greenhouse gas emissions and this guide on the 10 worst foods to Eat for greenhouse gas emissions.

 Number 10: Poultry Meat – 6.10kg